-These financial statements are for Sydney Exchanges Guarantee Corporation Limited (SEGC).
-SEGC is domiciled in Australia.
+These financial statements are for Securities Exchanges Guarantee Corporation Limited (SEGC).
+SEGC is domiciled and incorporated in Australia.
 The principal accounting policies adopted in the preparation of these financial statements are set out below and have been consistently applied to all years presented, unless otherwise stated.

-The financial statements were authorised for issuance by the directors of SEGC on 26 August 2013.
+The financial statements were authorised for issuance by the directors of SEGC on 26 August 2014.
+The directors of SEGC have the power to amend and reissue the financial statements.